FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 * [r/LowEndGaming](https://www.reddit.com/r/lowendgaming/) - "A community for anyone struggling to find something to play for that older system, or sharing or seeking tips for how to run that shiny new game on yesterday's hardware."

 In the event that you are running on older hardware or a laptop with an integrated graphics chip that can't be upgraded or don't have the resources for an upgrade at the moment, there is nothing wrong with starting as a PNGTuber playing retro or indie games that require less resources.

+If you are looking for more information about upgrading or buying a new computer, this is covered in [a later section](https://vtubing.info/post-debut/hardware-upgrades.html).